waynee95/muHO-isabelle/README.md

 # muHO-isabelle

-> Formalization of the Abstract Higher-Order Fixpoint in Isabelle/HOL
+> Formalization of the Abstract Higher-Order Fixpoint Algebra in Isabelle/HOL

 ## References